 You may be asked to park in a parallel parking space that is on your right.
-You are to drive past the entrance to the parallel parking space with your vehicle parallel to the parking area; and back into the space without crossing front, side or rear boundaries marked by cones.
-You are required to get your entire vehicle completely into the space.
+You are to drive past the entrance to the parallel parking space with your vehicle parallel to the parking area; and back into the space without striking boundary lines or cones.
+You are required to get your entire vehicle completely into the space and as close to the rear without going passed it.
 (See Figure 12.5)